4 Ways to Effectively Use a Sit-Up Bench

 1. Decline Sit-Up

-The incline sit-up bench is most typically used for decline sit-ups, according to Carolina Araujo, CPT, a New York-based strength coach.
+The incline sit-up bench is typically used for decline sit-ups, according to Carolina Araujo, CPT, a New York-based strength coach.

 "The incline bench makes sit-ups a little more challenging because you have extra resistance from gravity on the way up," she says.